-The Central Florida region has been moving towards a renewed emphasis on the use of transit and pedestrian supportive land use mixes in new projects on key corridors as well as an improved jobs-to-housing Local municipalities balance. have begun implementing smart growth best practices and are transit-oriented development, encouraging neighborhood and redevelopment, mixed-use development.
+The Central Florida region has been moving towards a renewed emphasis on the use of transit and pedestrian supportive land use mixes in new projects on key corridors as well as an improved jobs-to-housing Local municipalities have begun balance. implementing smart growth best practices and are transit-oriented development, encouraging redevelopment, mixed-use neighborhood and development.